isstncu/fy4a/readme.md

     code: 6i1j

-If the links works improperly, please contact us via wei-jing-bo@163.com.
+If the links work improperly, please contact us via wei-jing-bo@163.com.

 Please cite the published paper when using these datasets.